-The Company anticipates funding the working capital deficit and contractual repayments with a combination of cash from operations and potential new debt financing, which will also be necessary to address the upcoming maturity of the AIMCo Amended Term Loan Facility.
-However, the operational challenges that impacted production and operating costs along with a volatile economic environment due to severe negative global commodity price pressures and COVID-19 implications continues to negatively impact current and forecasted operating cash flows and as such a material uncertainty remains as to whether the Company can generate sufficient positive cash flow from operations to meet all of its obligations as they come due.
-In addition, no assurance can be provided that the Company will be able to obtain new debt financing to bridge any working capital or contractual repayment shortfall or to replace the AIMCo Amended Term Loan Facility.
+The Company anticipates funding the working capital deficit and contractual repayments with a combination of cash from operations, potential new debt financing and/or renewal of the Amended Term Loan Facility with AIMCo.
+However, the operational challenges that impacted production and operating costs, along with a volatile economic environment due to severe negative global commodity price pressures and COVID-19 implications continues to negatively impact current and forecasted operating cash flows and as such a material uncertainty remains as to whether the Company can generate sufficient positive cash flow from operations to meet all of its obligations as they come due.
+Further, no assurance can be provided, that AIMCo and the other lenders and lessors will not demand repayment of the Amended Term Loan Facility and other loans and leases prior to maturity, or that waivers can be obtained from AIMCo and the other lenders and lessors, or the Company will be able to renew the AIMCo Amended Term Loan Facility or obtain new debt financing to bridge any working capital or contractual repayment shortfall.
 The Company will also seek to obtain relief from the projected covenant violations, however in light of current economic conditions there is no certainty that relief will be obtained.
-Razor also may reduce the working capital deficit through either corporate acquisitions or amalgamations; however, no assurance can be provided that the Company will be able to close such a transaction at favorable terms.

-In response to commodity price pressures, the Company has very limited plans for capital expenditures until commodity prices improve.
+In response to commodity price pressures, the Company has limited plans for capital expenditures until commodity prices improve.
 Any significant acceleration of development activities or acquisition of additional oil and gas properties would require additional funding which may include debt, equity, joint ventures or other external financing.
 The availability of any additional future funding will depend on, among other things, the current commodity price environment, operating performance, and the current state of the equity and debt capital markets.